-If you’ve read through my guide on when to start winter sowing, you know that I’m a broken record when it comes to winter sowing within certain windows of time.
-While knowing your zone can be a helpful starting point, understanding the typical winter weather patterns and characteristics specific to where you live and your last frost date is even more valuable.
+If you’ve read through my guide on when to start winter sowing, you know that I’m a broken record when it comes to winter sowing within certain windows.
+While knowing your zone can be helpful when it comes to choosing which perennials to grow in your garden, understanding your climate and knowing your last frost date are where you want to primarily shift your focus when it comes to winter sowing.

 What are USDA hardiness zones and what do they tell you?